lachrist/otiluke/README.md

 * `req(http.IncomingMessage)`: intercepted http(s) request
 * `res(http.ServerResponse)`: intercepted http(s) response
 * `ws(ws.WebSocket)`: intercepted websocket
-* `hijacked(boolean)`: indicates whether the request/websocket was handeled or if it should be forwarded to the server tier.
+* `intercepted(boolean)`: indicates whether the request/websocket was handeled or if it should be forwarded to the server tier.
-* `path(string)`: path to the sphere module below
+* `path(string)`: path to the instrument module below
-* `argument(json)`: static json data that will be passed to every deployed sphere.
+* `argument(json)`: static json data that will be passed to every deployed instrument.
 * `server(http.Server)`: forward proxy which acts as a man-in-the-middle.
 * `port(number)`: port on which the forward proxy should listen